node-hid/node-hid/README.md

 ## Notes for Specific Devices

 - Xbox 360 Controller on Windows 10 -- does not work

-## Compiling from source for development
+## Compiling from source

 To compile & develop locally (or if node-pre-gyp cannot find a pre-built binary for you), you will need the following tools:
 * Mac OS X 10.8+